BalajiAmudala/proj-project06/readme.md

 In style.css file i write all the code for the styling .

-- i totally avoid inline & internal styling  methods in this project 06
+- i used internal styling  methods in this project 06

 - i have used different selectors & classes to target the elements and style them as per the design.